Aricg/aricg.github.io/assets/Pandoc/resume.md

 ----

-> Open-source, Automation, Best Practices.\
+> Open-source and automation; I strive to identify and implement best practices.\
-> Continous Integration, Continuous Deployment.\
+> Infrastructure as codel Continous Integration, Continuous Deployment.\
 > In an ideal world developers interface with compute as a commodity.\
+> All architectural decisions will be wrong eventually.
+The key is understanding what bets we’re making and how long before we’ll need to rewrite.

 ----